Real-name system

-A real-name system is a system in which users can register an account on a blog, website or bulletin board system using their legal name.

-Users are required to provide identification credentials and their legal name.
-A public pseudonym can also be used, but the person's identity is available to legal authorities for use in criminal investigations.
-Real-name systems are employed on websites such as Facebook and Quora.
+A real-name system is a system in which users are required to use their legal name when registering an account on a website.
+Real-name systems are employed on websites such as Facebook.
+Real-name systems can lead to self-censorship and the chilling effect.

 History

 Real name systems originated from government regulations.
 Governments provided citizens with official surnames.
 This allowed them to track property ownership and inheritance, collect taxes, maintain court records, perform police work, conscript soldiers and control epidemics.

 Use in different countries

 Germany

-For privacy reasons, Germany’s 1997 § 13 VI Telemediengesetz (nowadays: § 19 II TTDSG) does not allow forcing people to use real-names if a real-name is not necessary for an internet service.
-On 27 January 2022, the highest court in civil matters, the Bundesgerichtshof, decided that Facebook’s ban of pseudonyms is illegal for users who registered before GDPR was implemented in May 2018.
+For privacy reasons, Germany's 1997 § 13 VI Telemediengesetz (nowadays: § 19 II TTDSG) does not allow forcing people to use real-names if a real-name is not necessary for an internet service.
+On 27 January 2022, the highest court in civil matters, the Bundesgerichtshof, decided that Facebook's ban of pseudonyms is illegal for users who registered before GDPR was implemented in May 2018.